|

 -

-Nutrition - mineral deficiencies from water/diet
+Nutrition - mineral deficiencies from water and/or food intake

 Specific indicators to be alert for when dealing with these diseases are